 Consumer skin reactions to toxic cosmetics have included rashes, serious irritation and chemical skin burns, likely from additives that have not been identified on the packaging.
 Some popular cosmetics are made with more than basic preservatives, and some have tested positive for the following:

 The majority of cosmetic products do not need to go through the FDA approval process before they are marketed and distributed.
 But serious health risks and skin burn injuries have been documented, and legal action may be the best way forward for injured plaintiffs.

 Flammable cosmetics have been on the market for some time now.
 Cosmetic burn injury is a serious safety concern, and manufacturers have a duty to produce safer products for consumers.
-Cosmetic flammability is not an area of litigation that has gotten much press, though plaintiffs may have viable personal injury and product liability cases.
+Combustible Cosmetics is not an area of litigation that has gotten much press, though plaintiffs may have viable personal injury and product liability cases.

 The FDA cannot review and test every single cosmetic item that hits the market, and so they encourage cosmetic companies to test their own products in labs to ensure consumer safety.
 But far too often, companies rush to get products to market and fail to actually test the safety before consumers begin using them.

 Cosmetic contamination can occur in a few different areas of production.
 As seen in baby powder talc contamination cases, the original talcum materials may have contained asbestos.
 These cases are still ongoing, and the scary part is how widespread the use of baby powder has been for decades.

 Since a great deal of cosmetics are manufactured abroad, in China, India, and other nations, the oversight can be difficult for quality control inspectors.
 Facilities producing these products can cut many corners, and may use toxic chemicals in the products to cut costs.
 For many consumers, it is only a guess as to what chemicals are put in some cosmetics.